 - Draw a new card from the face-down pile of one’s card stocks or common stocks.

-This type of card game aims to kill the opponent player’s fighting cards, create a fighting array to meet certain criteria, or unload all cards into other players through successful attacks.
+This type of card game aims to kill the opponent player’s fighting cards, create a fighting array to meet certain criteria or unload all cards into other players through successful attacks.
 Some of the examples are Empires, Feuds, and UNO.

 Compendium games

 Compendium games are the types of card games that use numerous mechanisms and can end up being a series of different games played in a fixed sequence or in a way selected by the players.
 Some games have various phases with varying mechanisms.
 A standard format of this category includes several reverse deals intended to avoid taking certain cards.
-Some aim to win the tricks, whereas some aim at getting rid of cards by laying them out in suit and sequence.
+Some aim to win the tricks, whereas some aim at getting rid of cards by laying them out in a suit and sequence.
 Barbu, King, and Trix are some examples.

 Race games